LSNJLAW SM

 Heat exhaustion symptoms include: Headache, dizziness, extreme thirst, nausea, heavy sweating, general weakness.
 If you have these symptoms, stop working and find some shade.
 Drink water and cool off.
 If heat exhaustion is ignored, it can quickly turn into heat stroke, which is much more serious.

-If someone has heat exhaustion symptoms, get emergency help IMMEDIATELY.
+If someone has heat exhaustion or heat stroke symptoms, GET EMERGENCY HELP IMMEDIATELY.
 Move the person to a shaded area and try to cool them down by removing heavy clothing and cooling their skin with wet cloths.

 Bathrooms

-• Your employer must give you access to a toilet and sink within 1/4 of a mile from where you are working.
+Your employer must give you access to a toilet and sink within 1/4 of a mile from where you are working.
+In addition,

 • There must be one toilet for every 20 workers.

-• Your employer must let you use the bathroom whenever you need to.
+• Your employer must let you use the bathroom whenever you need.

 • Your employer can’t charge you for bathroom use or water.